Discovering Trondheim: 14 top things to do

 He’s created a fine dining restaurant on the first floor, with delicate dishes such as beetroot halibut and ‘potato acting like pasta’.

 There’s a more relaxed restaurant and cocktail bar on the second floor.
 The ox cheek and yellow curry cod will make your taste buds smile.

 Ready to go?

-Trondheim is a treasure trove of history, amazing scenery and fantastic food.
-If you’re pressed for time, see Trondheim through the eyes of a local on this fabulous walking tour.
+Trondheim is a treasure trove of history, amazing scenery, and fantastic food.
+If you’re pressed for time, see Trondheim through the eyes of a local on a walking tour.